gnss-sdr/geniuss-place/_design-forces/01-accuracy.md

 Upon the definition of:

   -  The GNSS satellite coordinate reference system (expressed as "ITRFyy at epoch yyyy.y"[^Petit10]) and ellipsoid (_e.g._, WGS 84);
-  -  The local geographic coordinate reference system (providing transformation parameters, if applicable) and ellipsoid; and
+  -  The local geographic coordinate reference system (providing transformation parameters, if applicable) and ellipsoid;
+  -  In the case of static accuracy, a _reference point_, adequately surveyed and expressed in a well--defined coordinate reference system, and in which the Antenna Reference Point (ARP) is placed when collecting raw signal data, or as defined by the synthetic generator tool,
+  -  In the case of dynamic accuracy, one or more _reference timed trajectories_, in which the Antenna Reference Point (ARP) was mechanically moved when collecting raw signal data, or as defined by the synthetic generator tool,
   -  In case of differential GNSS configurations, the datum of the differential source.

 possible indicators of accuracy are: